-So, you want to know how to make money online.
+So, you want to know how to earn money online.
 Where do you start, though?
-And how quickly can you earn money?
+And how quickly can you make money?
 Well, the good news is that it’s actually fairly easy to start earning some cash online, and you can earn money fairly quickly.
 To help you get started, though, here are eight simple ways to make cash from your laptop.

 1. Sell your unwanted items